 Everlane has, literally, everything we could possibly want, dream of, and need when it comes to fashion for women and men.
 They’re not really known for having a traditional sale, but have you ever heard of their ‘Choose What You Pay’ promo?
 Um, keep reading.

-We’re totally in love with their “Choose What You Pay” promo (click here to see how that works) even though they’re not overly known for having a ton of coupons and discount codes, it still makes their sale totally worth while.
+We’re totally in love with their “Choose What You Pay” promo (click here to see how that works) even though they’re not overly known for having a ton of coupons codes (or, like, ever), it still makes their sale totally worth while.
 We shouldn’t even call it a sale.
 They say “It’s not a sale…it’s better!”
 And we couldn’t agree more.
-Speaking of which, check out the latest Everlane deals, promo codes, and ‘sales’ we could uncover (so far) in September 2018.
+Speaking of which, check out the latest Everlane deals, promos, and ‘sales’ we could uncover (so far) in November 2020.

 This one is such an interesting concept that it really blows our mind.
 Your thought is to always just choose the lowest price but, at times, maybe you don’t want to.
 Here’s how it works.
 In a certain ‘sale’ section of their site (here for instance) you’ll get to see a bunch of really cool items in which they’ll actually let you choose from up to 3 difference price options.